matthewgardner/documents/wearables.md

 * Bad, because cannot record pitch location
 * Bad, because when they can fall out, we will all be roooting around the mud looking for the sensor

-Cost is expected to be a one off of £150 (£167 at sports direct).
+Cost is expected to be £150 (£167 at sports direct).
 That includes a one year subscription, on going subscription cost isn't known at this time.

 ## More Information